 Once I was able to eat, they put me on a low-bacteria diet.
 It’s basically a processed foods diet: no salad, no fresh fruit without a peel, no cheese.
 I could eat chips, donuts and cake.
 That wasn’t a diet I was accustomed to.

 The first 2 days, they give you chemo, a true chemo drug called melphalan.
 What it does is it wipes out your whole immune system.
 They want you to eat a lot of popsicles and ice chips because you can get mouth sores from it.

 On Day 3, they give you the stem cells.
 They say that you smell like garlic, but I don’t know if that’s true.

 When they give you the stem cells, it’s really pretty cool because you can see them going down the IV.

 That process only took about 15 to 20 minutes, but that’s when all hell breaks loose because all of your numbers start to drop.

 Recovering from the transplant

-I was in recovery for two weeks, and during that time they want you to exercise.
+I was in recovery for 2 weeks, and during that time they want you to exercise.
 People had to get gowned up to see me.
 They say not to have visitors, but my oncologist okayed it for me.

 Second stem cell transplant

-About six months later, I had a second one.
+About 6 months later, I had a second one.
 The second was worse than the first one.
 I think it’s because I knew what I was going to go through.
 The side effects came earlier.